 The way of acceptance before God today is the same as in the Old Testament—through sacrificial blood.
 There is no other way to approach God.
 Any other way offends God’s absoluteness.
 Our salvation was purchased at great price.
 There is no other way but God’s way.

 There is an equation between the blood of Christ and expiatory sacrifice.
 God required blood rather than money, service, or effort by man.
 The issue is the nature of the blood of Christ itself.
 There is no saving value in the chemical elements of His blood.
 The saving value is in His sacrificial death.
-It is not His life that saves us but His death.
+It is not His life that saves us but His death on our behalf.
 It was the giving of His life that ransoms our souls.

 He 9:20-21, 20 saying, “This is the blood of the covenant which God has commanded you.”
 21 Then likewise he sprinkled with blood both the tabernacle and all the vessels of the ministry.